 MultiMechanics is excited to announce the release of MultiMech 18.1.
 The new features added will deliver improved ease of use, faster speed, and more simulation capabilities, including:

-What is considered a "composite" is always changing.
+What is considered to be a "composite" is always changing.
 Just as there is no single definition, there is also no single analytical method that can safely predict their dynamic behavior.
-The same way you can’t obtain ideal performance by using a single material throughout an entire car, you can't expect to use a single analytical method to predict the behavior of all composites.
+Just as you cannot obtain ideal performance by using a single material throughout an entire car, you can't expect to use a single analytical method to predict the behavior of all composites.

 Microstructural modeling is often viewed as an extraneous activity when analyzing the behavior of composites.
 Many engineers use the "system" properties as the inputs for their part design without considering what contributes to that overall system response.

 Many companies that develop new composite materials are surprised when their product does not perform as expected during the physical testing and certification process.
 In addition to the many years wasted on developing the material, companies often spend more than $50M on developing and testing a single new material concept.

 Failure in engineered materials is extremely difficult.
 In composites, damage originates at the microscale and is then propagated to the global scale.
 While Finite Element Analysis is a powerful tool, it is limited to the global scale because the mesh refinement needed to get down to the microscale is not feasible in FE programs.
 At MultiMechanics, we consider this to be a true multiscale problem, since damage at the microscale needs to be assessed and relayed to the macroscale.